• Skip to primary navigation

 Why you will love this recipe:

-• If you love oat milk recipes you will also love oat milk pancakes!
+If you love oat based recipes you will also love oat milk pancakes and snickers overnight oats.

-• Cocoa Powder – cocoa powder is responsible for this hot cocoa's deep, rich flavour.
+• Cocoa Powder – raw cocoa powder is responsible for this hot cocoa's deep, rich flavour.
+You can also use raw cacao powder too.
+Be sure to use unsweetened cocoa powder or unsweetened cacao powder.

-• Dark Chocolate – not only is dark chocolate delicious but it also has several health benefits.
-Dark chocolate is packed with nutrients and antioxidants.
-I use dairy free dark chocolate bars sweetened with coconut sugar to make this hot chocolate but you can use any type of dark chocolate that you like.
-Either chocolate bars or chocolate chips will work.
+• Dark Chocolate – I use dairy free dark chocolate bars sweetened with coconut sugar to make this hot chocolate but you can use any type of dark chocolate that you like.
+Either vegan chocolate bars or vegan chocolate chips will work.

-• If you don't have oat milk, you could use another dairy free milk such as coconut milk, almond milk or cashew milk for this recipe.
+• If you don't have oat milk, you could use another dairy-free milk such as coconut milk, almond milk, soy milk or cashew milk for this recipe.

 • You could easily double or triple this recipe if you are serving a crowd.

-• Be sure to stir the hot cocoa frequently while heating it to break up any bits of cocoa powder.
+Be sure to stir the hot cocoa frequently while heating it to break up any bits of cocoa powder so that it turns out perfectly smooth and creamy.

 How to serve: